i4/http2matrix/README.md

 Make sure to use the `access` mechanism to both restrict clients being able to make a request and limiting users/rooms which are allowed to be sent messages to.
 Otherwise this will be an El Dorado for spam systems!

+You should also consider using a restricted user without any write permissions on your system (e.g. `chatbot`) for running the service.

 Start your server with

 	python3 http2matrix.py config.yml